LinuxCommandLibrary

 copy

-Write documentation to file
+Write HTML documentation to a file in the current directory

 $ pydoc -w [module]